 Regular: Read any young adult (or adult) novel or nonfiction book of at least 100 pages in length.
 It may NOT be a book you already read for or during middle school.
 Choose one of the following prompts to respond to in a Google document of at least one page in length using double-spaced, Times New Roman, 12 pt. font.
-The document should be located in your school Google Drive on the first day of school.
+The document should be available electronically so you can turn it in the first day of school.
+Put it in your school Google drive if you have a Lindbergh account.

 Option 1: Discuss a character or conflict that you empathize with, are fascinated by, or are repelled by.